vsafontlopez/elecktAR/README.md

 2. Click on the green Code button at the top right and select Download Zip.
 This will download the entire repository as a zipped folder.
 3. Unzip the downloaded folder.
 4. Download two files that are larger than 100 MB:
-4.1.
-Locate elecktAR_demo → Library → ArtifactDB.
+   <p>4.1.
+Locate elecktAR_demo → Library → ArtifactDB.</p>
-Click on the file and click on Raw button, on the right of the top corner.
+        <p>Click on the file and click on Raw button, on the right of the top corner.</p>
-Replace the downloaded file in the zipped folder for this one.
+        <p>Replace the downloaded file in the zipped folder for this one.</p>
-4.2.
-Locate elecktAR_demo → Packages → com.ptc.vuforia.engine-10.2.5.tgz.
+   <p>4.2.
+Locate elecktAR_demo → Packages → com.ptc.vuforia.engine-10.2.5.tgz.</p>
-Click on the file and click on Raw button, on the right of the top corner.
+       <p>Click on the file and click on Raw button, on the right of the top corner.</p>
-Replace the downloaded file in the zipped folder for this one.
+       <p>Replace the downloaded file in the zipped folder for this one.</p>

 <b>How to add the downloaded project?</b>